dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 It doesn't matter if more equal education is a good idea, or even if we truly are in a "starve the short" regime now.
 The point is that *heritability depends on society*.

-## Three Takeaways
+## Three key takeaways

-1. Heritability depends on society.
-Less random environments lead to higher heritability.
-If everyone had completely equal environments, the heritability of every trait would be 100%.
+1. Less random environments lead to higher heritability.
+If everyone had completely equal environments, every trait would be 100% heritable.

 2. Heritability depends on the amount of genetic variance in the population.
 If people have similar genes, heritability goes down.
 You don't need anything dramatic like new mutations.